skipperbent/simple-php-router/README.md

 #### ExceptionHandler example

-This is a basic example of an ExceptionHandler implementation:
+This is a basic example of an ExceptionHandler implementation (please see "[Easily overwrite route about to be loaded](#easily-overwrite-route-about-to-be-loaded)" for examples on how to change callback).

 ```php
 namespace Demo\Handlers;